UO-DFM/senior-interview/README.md

 - The container deployed should not exceed 100 mb of memory usage when deployed (bonus: the container has less than 50 mb when deployed).
 - You will have to deploy the image on a virtual server hosted on the cloud (for example, an EC2 instance on AWS or GCE on GCP).

+Once you have written your implementation, open a pull request on this repository.
+This should be finished before your interview.
+Your submission will be evaluated based on code organization, efficiency, documentation, and style.